 Electrostatic Charge Transfer Measurement

-Electrostatic charge transfer refers to the movement or exchange of electric charge between materials or objects through contact or proximity, resulting in the redistribution of charges and potential differences between the surfaces involved.
-This phenomenon occurs due to the movement of electrons from one surface to another, leading to an imbalance of positive and negative charges.
-This test is designed to measure the charge transferred in electrostatic discharges from insulating surfaces.
-The test is best applied to brush discharges from material/ equipment surfaces and provides an alternative to determining discharge energy by ignition of local flammable gas mixtures.
+Electrostatic charge transfer refers to the movement of electric charge between materials or objects through contact or proximity.
+This exchange causes charge redistribution and potential differences between surfaces due to the movement of electrons.
+The test measures the charge transferred during electrostatic discharges from insulating surfaces.
+It is particularly useful for evaluating brush discharges from materials or equipment surfaces and serves as an alternative to assessing discharge energy through flammable gas ignition tests.

-The use of insulating materials can isolate metal plant components or other conductive objects from earth.
-By being close to charged material, such conductors can become charged by induction, charge sharing or by collecting sprayed charge or charged particles.
+Insulating materials can isolate conductive components or equipment from ground.
+When close to a charged material, these conductors may become charged through induction, charge sharing, or by collecting sprayed charge or particles.

 Igniting Power of Insulators

-To determine the direct incendivity of discharges, the insulating material is charged under the worst-case conditions as highly as possible (at least to the maximum level that could occur in practice) to provoke discharges to an earthed sphere (ignition probe) approaching and to pass such provoked discharges through gas mixtures of the known MIE value.
-The test is conducted in accordance with IEC/TS 60079-32-1
+To determine the direct incendivity of discharges, the insulating material is charged under worst-case conditions—ideally to the highest level possible in practical settings.
+A discharge is then provoked toward an earthed sphere (ignition probe), and passed through a gas mixture of known minimum ignition energy (MIE).
+This test is performed according to IEC/TS 60079-32-1.

 Testing Principle and Methodology

-The test applies to solid insulating materials and not powders.
-The material to be tested is conditioned at a relative humidity of 25% for at least 24 hours.
-The test sample is rubbed with a material from the positive end of the triboelectric series.
-Whilst rubbing at least one stroke per second with medium force (approximately 40 N), in direction away from the test person.
-Rubbing is continued for (10 ± 1) s and is terminated with a hard rubbing stroke.
+Rub the sample using a material from the positive end of the triboelectric series.
+Apply at least one stroke per second with medium force (approximately 40 N), in a direction away from the tester.
+Continue rubbing for 10 ± 1 seconds, ending with a firm stroke.

 Charge Transfer Set up